tomaskrizko/kritase64/README.md

 ## On UNIX-like systems

 Run `./configure`, and then `make`.
-If you also want the tool installed globally, also run `make install`.
+If you want the tool installed globally, also run `make install`.

 ## On Windows

 Windows isn't officially supported.
-However the steps above should work just fine via POSIX-like environments, like [MSYS2](www.msys2.org).
+However the steps above should theortically work just fine via POSIX-like environments, like [MSYS2](https://www.msys2.org).

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-ss

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-ss

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-ss

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-ss

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-ss

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

-s

 # Usage <a id='usage'></a>

 You can use the library by just including `src/kritase64.hpp` and `src/kritase64.cpp` in your project.
 The library only depends on the C++ Standard Library.

-Aside of a library, the project also provides a simple command-line tool for converting files.
+To use the command-line tool, just run `kritase64`.

 ## Features